Integrability for the spectrum of Jordanian AdS/CFT

 \item Finally, we come to the \textbf{Jordanian deformation} studied in this paper.
 Here the situation is, in a sense, reversed compared to the dipole case: the leading coefficient is now deformed, while the first subleading one remains undeformed (i.e.~set to zero) \cite{Driezen:2025dww}.
 The resulting $Q$-functions are again non-polynomial, and for instance at $J=2$ their large-$u$ behaviour takes the form $Q \sim u^{-1} e^{\pm \phi u}$ with $\phi=\tfrac{i}{2} \log(1+\xi M)$. \end{itemize}

 To make the latter point more precise, let us consider the large $u$-asymptotics of the Jordanian case in general.
 Expanding the Baxter equation at large $u$ for arbitrary $J$ and making an ansatz for the asymptotic series of $Q(u)$, one has \cite{Driezen:2025dww} \beq Q_a\sim e^{\phi_a u}u^{-J/2}\left(1+\sum_{n=1}^\infty \frac{c_{n,a}}{u^n}\right) , \eeq where the subscript $a=1,2$ indicates that the Baxter equation has two independent solutions with different asymptotics, with exponents $\phi_1=\phi, \ \phi_2=-\phi$.
 The true physical $Q$-function will be a particular linear combination of these two asymptotic series.
-This behaviour immediately shows that the Jordanian $Q$-functions are neither polynomials nor simple exponentials times polynomials (as in the diagonally twisted case), but instead have a much more complicated structure.
-Note however that these asymptotics are much simpler on the complex curve than in the dipole case.
+This behaviour immediately shows that the Jordanian $Q$-functions are neither polynomials nor simple exponentials times polynomials (as in the diagonally twisted case), but instead have a more complicated structure.
+Note however that on the complex curve these asymptotics are much simpler than in the dipole case.

 Finally, looking at table \ref{tab:4ca}, it is natural to ask whether a more general deformation might exist that renders \textit{both} leading coefficients of the transfer matrix arbitrary, i.e.~effectively combining the Jordanian and dipole deformations.
 While we are not immediately aware of a concrete spin chain realisation of such a generalised model, the corresponding Baxter equation with these restrictions appears to be well defined, and we discuss it in section \ref{sec:gdef}.